flatiron/restful/README.md

  - Full property type support ( numeric, boolean, array, object )
  - Nested schema properties
+ - Update API to be more consistent with Director syntax ( using `new` keyword )
  - Better Tests
  - Create helpers for tests